xitrum-framework/xitrum/doc/sphinx/static.rst

   <img src={urlForPublic("img/myimage.png")} />

-To send a static file on disk from your action, use ``renderFile``.
+To send a static file on disk from your action, use ``respondFile``.

 ::

-  renderFile("/absolute/path")
+  respondFile("/absolute/path")
-  renderFile("path/relative/to/the/current/working/directory")
+  respondFile("path/relative/to/the/current/working/directory")

 404 and 500
 -----------